lawrenceagles/nodejs-in-action/chapter17-networking/02-tcp-server-and-tcp-clients/README.md

 The details are as follows:
 + server:
   + API:
-    + `net.createServer` &mdash; Establish a TCP server on the given port The method acceptss a callback that receives a socket for the client connection.
+    + `net.createServer` &mdash; Establish a TCP server on the given port The method accepts a callback that receives a socket for the client connection.
     + `close()` &mdash; terminates the connections and frees up the resources associated to the server.
   + Events:
     + `"end"` &mdash; triggered when the server has closed
     + `"error"` method will be triggered when there is a problem in the server.

 + client: